Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 *Anti-pattern:* using ephemeral accepted sidecar state to create a shadow ticket or result that cannot be reconstructed by ledger delta replay.

+Current shape: `ttEXPORT_SIGNATURES` is the signature witness interface.
+It carries the full source-validator signature witness and binds it to the matching `ttEXPORT` via `sfTransactionHash`.
+Network consensus produces it from the accepted sidecar set; standalone/dev helpers may produce the same witness from the local validator key.
+Ledger build pre-scans the ordered transaction stream into a build-local index, and `ttEXPORT` apply consumes that pre-scanned witness.
+The index is not an extra consensus input; it is only an efficient lookup over the canonical transaction set.
+Apply re-verifies signer activity and signatures against the parent-ledger active view (or the standalone validator key), and derives the signed target-chain transaction hash from that replayable input.

 **INV-5 — Store the witness once.**
 The signature witness is canonical input; metadata is output.
 Metadata may carry hashes and references for client discovery, but it should not duplicate the full